ycoroneos/BotClient/README.md

 #UPDATE LOG
+12/22/13 Added broadcast support as well as sysadmin support

 11/29/13 Added websocket support.
 Works exactly the same way as the old
          botrelay protocol except now you can do it in javascript!